 Aristotle once said that acquiring knowledge and practicing good philosophy begin with asking the right questions.
 Asking the right questions is also (naturally) hugely important for buying a home.
 If you ask the right questions, you’re far more likely to make the right decision for your unique situation.
-With that in mind, we offer these 5 questions to ask yourself when buying a home in Los Angeles.
+With that in mind, we offer these 5 questions to ask yourself when buying a home in Riverside.

 A 2019 report “revealed that 51% of millennials have regrets about purchasing their homes.
 Among their biggest regrets are that their monthly mortgage payments are too high, the house requires too much maintenance, and the house has depreciated too much in value since purchase.”

 Assessing your reasons for buying a home in Riverside before you buy can help you avoid such (very costly) buyer’s remorse.
 Your local agent can be a good resource here.
 Call (866) 593 7012 to find out more.

 2. Can I actually afford to buy a home?

 If you find that you’re buying a home in Riverside for the right and justifiable reasons, you then need to make sure you can actually afford to buy a home.
 For the cost of buying a home goes far beyond the down payment and monthly mortgage payments.